rust-lang/cargo/src/doc/src/guide/continuous-integration.md

     - name: Run tests
       run: cargo test --verbose
 ```
 This will run on a push to the repository.
-Pleas see the [Github Actions help](https://help.github.com/en/actions) for more information.
+Pleas see the [GitHub Actions help](https://help.github.com/en/actions) for more information.

 ### builds.sr.ht